Residual Speaker Representation for One-Shot Voice Conversion: Method

-As the inference phase, Figure \ref{fig:vc} illustrates the pipeline of voice conversion.
-We employ the RSM to compute the timbre representation from the mel-spectrogram serves as a condition to input to the other modules.
+As the inference phase, Figure \ref{fig:framework} illustrates the pipeline of voice conversion.
+We employ the RSM to compute the target speaker's timbre representation from the mel-spectrogram serves as a condition to input to the VC modules.
+VC module is trained to synthesize speech from given timbre representation and linguistic content.